SOURCE Service-Learning Faculty & Community Fellows Program

 About the SOURCE Service-Learning Faculty & Community Fellows Program:

-SOURCE Service-Learning Faculty & Community Fellows Program is a comprehensive program that engages faculty members each year from across the Johns Hopkins University Schools of Public Health, Nursing, and Medicine for a one-year term as they become part of a JHU community of faculty who use service-learning pedagogy.
+SOURCE Service-Learning Faculty & Community Fellows Program is a comprehensive program that engages faculty members each year from across the Johns Hopkins University Schools of Public Health and Nursing for a one-year term as they become part of a JHU community of faculty who use service-learning pedagogy.
 They are trained in service-learning pedagogy alongside Community Fellows, who are competitively selected leaders from SOURCE partnering community-based organizations.
 Click here for more information about Community Fellows. **Due to funding restrictions, the 2016-2017 cohort will be limited to faculty from the JHU Schools of Nursing and Public Health only**

-Through the program, Fellows receive a $1,250 stipend and are required to integrate a service-learning component into a new or existing course with assistance from SOURCE.
+Through the program, Fellows receive a $1,500 stipend and are required to integrate a service-learning component into a new or existing course with assistance from SOURCE.
 Throughout the program, Fellows receive training during an intensive 2 ½ day seminar (see details below) which kicks off the program in June, in addition to ongoing training throughout the year.
 Additionally, Fellows receive one-on-one consultation with SOURCE staff on service-learning curriculum development and service-learning project development.
-For each service-learning project, SOURCE identifies potential community partners and ensuring an appropriate match to the course and for the organization’s needs.
+For each service-learning project, SOURCE identifies potential community partners and ensures an appropriate match to the course and for the organization’s needs.

 Initial funding for this program was provided by JHU President Daniels’ office.